girdharshubham/girdharshubham.github.io/about/index.md

 ---
 I'm a DevOps engineer at Knoldus.
 My interests include containerization, orchestration, education, and programming in Scala.
 =========
-All opinions and views are my own and do not represent my employer.
+All opinions and views are my own and do not represent those of my employer.